Hi readers! This is my second promised, the devil is in the detail, post focusing on MND/ALS research.

 Take a read of BBC News – Statins don’t work well for 1 in 2.

 This headline caught my eye before I even read the detail.
 “Don’t work well!”
 Just what is this supposed to mean?
 It’s most certainly not a scientific term, is it?

 First of all let us just establish a fact.
 Oooops!
 There I go and start to make an unjustifiable statement.

 Let me start again!
 Statins are, based on all probability, some of the most proven and powerfully effective drugs in history.
-With over 15 years of data of hundreds of thousands of patients, we can see the real quantitive evidence of heart attacks that they have been avoided.
+With over 15 years of data of hundreds of thousands of patients, we can see the real quantitive evidence of heart attacks that have been avoided.
 To add to this, statins have a very minor adverse effects risk profile, which is almost totally containable through patients switching through different types/doses of statins.
 They really are near miracle drugs.

 Digging into the headline further, what did “not work well” actually mean?
 Hold your breath folks!

 The researchers categorised “works well” as reducing LDL Cholesterol by 40% or more!!
 39% I will tell you is a great reduction!
 The thing we have to be careful of here is the framing (or selection) of the cases, ie under 40% reduction highlighted about half of the population, but what would under 37% reveal, only a third of the population?
 Can you see how this technique can be used to great effect?

 When I read yet further into the report I found that these lower responders were taking lower doses in many cases!!
 In fact the original paper was focused on “why” there was a reduced effect in some lower responders, rather than do statins work or not!
 So in my view the media headline, not the research, was misleading.
 The last thing we need is such potentially harmful headlines.
 Here is a proper and precise account of the research for those of you, like me, who prefer detail, produced by the UK’s NHS.